astromatic/sextractor/doc/src/PositionWin.rst

    r_i^{(t)} = \sqrt{\left(x_i - \overline{x_{\tt WIN}}^{(t)}\right)^2 + \left(y_i
    - \overline{y_{\tt WIN}}^{(t)}\right)^2}

 and :math:`s_{\tt WIN} = d_{50} / \sqrt{8 \ln 2}`.
-The process stops
-when the change in position between two iterations is less than :math:`2\times10^{-4}` pixel, a condition which is generally achieved in about 3 to 5 iterations.
+Process stops when the change in position between two iterations is less than :math:`2\times10^{-4}` pixel, a condition which is achieved in about 3 to 5 iterations in practice.

-Although the iterative nature of the processing slows down the processing , it is recommended to use whenever possible windowed parameters instead of their isophotal equivalents, since the measurements they provide are much more precise (:numref:`fig_xwinprec`).
+Although they are slower, it is recommended to use whenever possible windowed position parameters instead of their isophotal equivalents; the measurements they provide are generally much more accurate (:numref:`fig_xwinprec`).
-The precision in centroiding offered by XWIN_IMAGE and YWIN_IMAGE is actually very close to that of PSF-fitting on focused and properly sampled star images, and can also be applied to galaxies.
-It has been verified that for isolated, Gaussian-like PSFs, its accuracy is close to the theoretical limit set by image noise [#win_accuracy]_.
+The centroiding accuracy of :param:`XWIN_IMAGE` and :param:`YWIN_IMAGE` is actually very close to that of PSF-fitting on focused and properly sampled star images.
+Windowed measurements can also be applied to galaxies.
+It has been verified that for isolated objects with Gaussian-like profiles, their accuracy is close to the theoretical limit set by image noise [#win_accuracy]_.

 .. _fig_xwinprec: